DRE Checklist, Step 4: Examination of the Eyes

 - Lack of Convergence: the inability of a person’s eyes to converge, or “cross” as the person attempts to focus on a stimulus as it is pushed slowly toward the bridge of his or her nose.

-If you or a loved one has been charged with a DUI with drugs, call our offices today for a free consultation.
+If you or a loved one has been charged with a DUI with drugs in San Diego, call our offices today for a free consultation.
 Criminal Defense Attorney James N. Dicks specializes in DUI cases.
 As a member of The National College for DUI Defense and with over 25 years of legal experience, he can help you.

 Source: A training manual for the Drug Evaluation and Classification Program